The Open Source Solution to Autonomous Safety #smartdrivingcar

 Author Ken Pyle, Managing Editor

-4 replies on “The Open Source Solution to Autonomous Safety #smartdrivingcar”
+4 responses to “The Open Source Solution to Autonomous Safety #smartdrivingcar”

 In researching the DMV database for the above narrative, it was clear that Waymo is providing the most comprehensive reporting and definitions, as evidenced by the 40+ page document found here: